EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

-As also mentioned in question 23 we also made a frontend for the API, to make it easier to use.
+As previously mentioned in question 23 we also made a frontend for the API, to make it easier to use.
 The frontend makes it possible to upload an image and get a prediction by implementing an HTML file.

 ### Question 29